dev-xo/barebones-stack/README.md

 We've just included the batteries.
 You build the rest!<br />
 Inspired in [Blues Stack](https://github.com/remix-run/blues-stack) and other cool stacks.

-Javascript version of this template is still on development.
-(It works, but needs some fixes.)
+- Javascript version of this template will be available soon.
+- ⚠️ This template is moving to SQLite database, for an easy start and less configuration. ⚠️

 ## 🔋 Getting Started